-I created the Surya Namaskar yoga lesson plan using the Drag & Drop Yoga Lesson Planner.
+I created the Surya Namaskar yoga lesson plan using the Drag & Drop Yoga Genie Lesson Planner.

 Before teaching Surya Namaskar, you could start off with Surya Namaskar A (slightly watered down version of Surya Namaskar).
 Once your students get got good at Surya Namaskar A, you could teach them full Surya Namaskar (see download link below).
 Then after that you could teach them a few harder versions such as Surya Namaskar B or Surya Namaskar C. Yep, you guessed it, those versions are all available to download within the Yoga Teacher Lesson Plan Kit, along with 1000+ other pre-filled yoga lesson plans.